ismailaydemirx/Csharp-Console-Calculator-App/README.md

 ## Developer

-This project is developed by Ismail Aydemir as a small project.
+This project is developed by Ismail AYDEMIR as a small project.

 ```